 - a.
 General.
 The Grantee must maintain financial management systems that include standard accounting practices, sufficient internal controls, a clear audit trail and written cost allocation procedures as necessary.
 Financial management systems must be capable of distinguishing expenditures attributable to this Grant from expenditures not attributable to this Grant.
 This system must be able to identify costs by programmatic year and by budget category and to differentiate between direct and indirect costs or administrative costs.
 For further details about the Grantee's financial management responsibilities, refer to OMB Circular A-102 and its implementing regulations (45 C.F.R.
+2543) or A-110 and its implementing regulations (45 C.F.R.
 2541), as applicable. - b.
 Source Documentation.
 The Grantee must maintain adequate supporting documents for its expenditures (federal and non-federal) and in-kind contributions made under this Grant.
 Costs must be shown in books or records [e.g., a disbursement ledger or journal], and must be supported by a source document, such as a receipt, travel voucher, invoice, bill, in-kind voucher, or similar document.